torproject/stem/docs/faq.rst

 How do I reload my torrc?
 -------------------------

 Tor is configured through its `torrc <https://www.torproject.org/docs/faq.html.en#torrc>`_.
-When you edit this file you need to either restart Tor or issue a **SIGHUP** for the changes to be reflected.
-To issue a SIGHUP you can either...
+When you edit this file you need to either restart Tor or issue a **HUP** for the changes to be reflected.
+To issue a HUP you can either...

  * Run **pkill -sighup tor**.
- * Send Tor a **SIGHUP** signal through its control port...
+ * Send Tor a **HUP** signal through its control port...

 ::